HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 * 5V power supply and USB cable
 * TSS721 Module Board M-BUS To TTL converter (AliExpress)
 * Two 3.3V relay boards that will drain less than 12mA from RPi gpio output
+* One usb stick, preferably 16GB, for permanent storage
 * Some connecting wire
 * A laptop, in my project one that is running Windows 10